Landformation CatalogueMichael Leighton Beaman and Zaneta Hong

 Chicago, Illinois 60610

-The Landformation Catalogue is an exhibition of research focused on revealing the generative methods of landform design and construction.
-Three parameters—operations, materials, and technologies—provide the basis for this research.
-With the goal to communicate the formative relationships between these three defining parameters across scales and geographies, the Landformation Catalogue establishes a morphologic index of forms and taxonometric organization of effects.
-By combining computational-based simulations, digitally fabricated artifacts, and graphic illustrations, the Landformation Catalogue provides an alternative categorical structure and analytical framework for exploring the inception and evolutionary development of constructed landforms.
+The Landformation Catalogue focuses on revealing generative and operative methods of landform design and construction.
+Communicating the formative relationships embedded in constructed landforms across scales and geographies, the Landformation Catalogue establishes a morphology of physical definitions and a taxonometric organization of environmental effects.
+By combining simulations, digitally fabricated artifacts, and graphic illustrations, the exhibition provides conceptual correlations between material processes and landscape design.

-Zaneta Hong is the 2013–14 Daniel Urban Kiley Teaching Fellow and lecturer in landscape architecture at Harvard University’s Graduate School of Design.
-Prior to her appointment, Hong was lecturer in architecture and landscape architecture at the University of Virginia and the Materials Lab curator at the University of Texas at Austin School of Architecture.
-Her academic research into landscape, material systems, and technologies has emerged in national and international material collections and has been cited in numerous publications and websites.
-Currently, Hong is design principal at Beta-field, a research and experimental design office, and the GA Collaborative, a design-oriented non-profit organization.
-Hong attended Cornell University before completing her BFA in industrial design at the Rhode Island School of Design and her master’s degree in landscape architecture from Harvard University’s Graduate School of Design.
+Zaneta Hong is a lecturer in landscape architecture and editor of Platform 8 at Harvard University's Graduate School of Design; and was recently named the 2013-14 Daniel Urban Kiley Teaching Fellow.
+Prior to her current appointment, Hong was a lecturer in architecture and landscape architecture at the University of Virginia and the materials lab curator at the University of Texas in Austin School of Architecture.
+Her academic research into landscape material systems and technologies has emerged in national and international material collections and has been cited in numerous publications and websites.
+Currently, Hong is design principal at Beta-field, a research and experimental design office, and copartner of GA Collaborative, a design-oriented nonprofit organization.
+Hong attended Cornell University before completing her Bachelor's of Fine Arts in Industrial Design at the Rhode Island School of Design and Master's in Landscape Architecture from the Harvard University Graduate School of Design.

 Copyright © 2008–2017 Graham Foundation.
 All rights reserved.